 Mechanical suitability tests are designed to subject products to suddenly applied forces and/or abrupt changes in direction to determine overall integrity.

-If you need your electronic equipment to withstand rough handling, transportation or field operation, mechanical shock and vibration testing is essential.
-Each of these dynamic mechanical analysis (DMA) tests may cause the loosening or relative motion between parts in a specimen, which in turn may produce objectionable operating characteristics such as noise and wear.
-Mechanical testing often results in fatigue and failure of mechanical parts.
+If you need your electronic equipment to withstand rough handling, transportation or field operation without fatigue or failure, mechanical shock and vibration testing is essential.
+Each of our dynamic mechanical analysis (DMA) tests may cause the loosening or relative motion between parts in a specimen and reveal objectionable operating characteristics such as noise, wear or propensity for failure.

 Constant acceleration testing is a centrifugal test performed to simulate constant acceleration effects on semiconductor packages.
 This test indicates types of mechanical and structural weaknesses not necessarily detected in vibration or mechanical shock testing via constant acceleration.